aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/shp-to-csv/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert SHP to CSV file fromat.
+Use the Aspose.GIS for .NET library to convert SHP to CSV file format.

 ## **Live Example**